Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 }
 ```

-The function `deserialiseBookDto` is a simple factory method that transforms any given object to an instance of
+The function `deserialiseBook` is a simple factory method that transforms any given object to an instance of type `Book`
-type `CreateBookDto` or any of its subtypes based on the existence of certain property in the given object.
+or any of its subtypes based on the existence of certain property in the given object.

 ## NestJS Root Module Configuration